yogsototh/Scratch/content/html/en/blog/Yesod-tutorial-for-newbies.md

 1. `config/routes`
 2. `Handler/`
 3. `templates/`
-4. `static/`
-5. `config/models`
+4. `config/models`

 Obviously:

 - `config/routes`   is where you'll configure the map URL → Code.
 - `Handler/`        contains the files that will contain the code called when a URL is accessed.
 - `templates/`      contains HTML, JS and CSS templates.
-- `static/`         contains static files.
 - `config/models`   is where you'll configure the persistent objects (database tables).

-With these informations we should be able to do a lot.
 Also note until here we don't even typed any line of Haskell.
+It is now time to start the interesting stuff.

 ## Protected echo

-To verify the quality of the security of the yesod framework, let's look at a minimal echo application.
+To verify the quality of the security of the yesod framework, let's make a minimal echo application.

 Our goal:

+Make a server that when accessed `/echo/`_[some text]_ should return a web page containing "some text" inside an `h1` bloc.

-Accessing [`http://localhost:3000/echo/some%20text`](http://localhost:3000/echo/some%20text), should display "some text" in an %html web page.
+For example, accessing [`http://localhost:3000/echo/some%20text`](http://localhost:3000/echo/some%20text), should display "some text" in an %html web page.

+First, we must declare URL of the form /echo/... are meaningful.

 Let's take a look at the file `config/routes`: